pvcraven/arcade_book/source/chapters/14_libraries_and_modules/libraries_and_modules.rst

     foo()

 That still doesn't work.
 What are we missing?
-Just like when we import pygame, we have to put the package name in front of the function.
+Just like when we import arcade, we have to put the package name in front of the function.
 Like this:

 .. code-block:: python
     :linenos: